 Crude Accountability’s Board of Directors is comprised of activists, scholars and scientists who are actively involved in a variety of social justice issues.
 The board meets quarterly via conference call or in person to discuss policy, management, development and the strategy of Crude Accountability.
 Members serve a three-year, renewable term and are voted on to the board by other members in accordance with the organization’s bylaws.
 Current board members include:

-Catherine Cosman recently retired as Senior Policy Analyst at the United States Commission on International Religious Freedom where she was responsible for the countries of the former Soviet Union.
-From 1976-1989 she served on the staff of the U.S. Commission on Security and Cooperation in Europe as senior analyst on Soviet dissent.
-Ms. Cosman was also a commentator on Soviet society for a nationally syndicated U.S. radio program.
-From 1989 to 1992 she worked for Human Rights Watch where she wrote several studies on ethnic conflicts in Central Asia and the Caucasus and the human rights in the then-USSR.
-Working with emerging independent labor unions for the Free Trade Union Institute (1992-1996), she focused on Kazakhstan and Azerbaijan.
-From 1996-1998 she lived in Estonia where she was the Senior Expert of the OSCE Mission, working on the integration of the Russian minority into Estonian society.
-She managed the Central Asian and Caucasus grants program at the National Endowment for Democracy, before joining the Communications Division at RFE/RL in 1999 where she edited “Media Matters” and “(Un)Civil Societies.”
-Ms. Cosman received a BA in History from Grinnell College and a MA and an ABD in Slavic Languages and Literatures from Brown University.
-She also has studied at the Free University of Berlin and the All-Union Institute of Cinematography in Moscow.
+Catherine Cosman retired as Senior Policy Analyst at the United States Commission on International Religious Freedom focusing on the former USSR.
+From 1976-1989 she served on staff of the U.S. Commission on Security and Cooperation in Europe (the Helsinki Commission) as senior analyst on Soviet dissent.
+She worked on Helsinki Watch staff authoring studies on ethnic conflicts in Central Asia and the Caucasus, and human rights in the then-USSR.
+She lived in Estonia as the Senior Expert of the OSCE Mission, focusing on the integration of the Russian minority into Estonia.
+At the Free Trade Union Institute (1992-1996), she worked with emerging trade unions in Kazakhstan and Azerbaijan.
+She managed the Central Asian and Caucasus grants program at the National Endowment for Democracy before joining Radio Free Europe/Radio Liberty where she edited “Media Matters” and “(Un)Civil Societies.”
+She graduated from Grinnell College.
+She received an MA in Slavic Languages and Literatures from Brown University.
+She also studied at the Free University of Berlin and the All-Union Institute of Cinematography in Moscow.

-Leanne Grossman is a naturalist in the San Francisco Bay Area.
-She has been active in efforts to secure domestic and international social and environmental justice for more than four decades.
-Leanne is a former board member of Global Greengrants Fund.
+Leanne Grossman, Board Chair, is a naturalist in the San Francisco Bay Area and a human rights and nature writer.
+Leanne has been active in efforts to secure domestic and international social and environmental justice for more than four decades, currently focusing on supporting the social, economic and political rights of immigrants.
 She served as Communications Director of the Global Fund for Women until 2008 and as Deputy Director of ISAR until 1996.
-Leanne earned a BA at UC Berkeley and an MA in international policy at the Monterey Institute of International Studies.
-Leanne has earned two certificates in natural history and environmental management at Merritt College in Oakland, California, where she lives.
+Leanne earned a BA at UC Berkeley and an MA in international policy at the Monterey Institute of International Studies (now Middlebury).
+More recently, Leanne has earned certificates in natural history and environmental management at Merritt College in Huichin territory (Oakland, California) where she lives.

-Yörük Işık is an international consultant based in Istanbul, where he runs his foreign policy social media project, Bosphorus Observer, analyzing military movements on the Turkish Straits.
-After working in the European Parliament, he spent 17 years in Europe, the Caucasus and Central Asia, working for a Washington, DC, based non-profit organization to promote democracy and accountable governments.
-Mr. Işık studied international relations and Russian foreign policy at the Universities of Kansas, Helsinki, and Amsterdam.
+Yörük Işık is a geopolitical analyst based in Istanbul, where he runs his foreign policy social media project, Bosphorus Observer, analyzing military movements on the Turkish Straits.
+After working in the European Parliament, he spent 17 years in Europe, the Caucasus and Central Asia, working for a Washington, DC-based nonprofit organization to promote democracy and accountable governments.
+Mr. Işık studied international relations and Russian foreign policy at the Universities of Kansas, Helsinki and Amsterdam.

 Yevgeniy Zhovtis is a director of the Kazakhstan International Bureau for Human Rights and Rule of Law, founder and board member of the “Bota” Foundation, and a participant in a Working Group on Reform of Electoral Legislation in Kazakhstan.
-He has received several honors for his work in human rights over the past decade, including the 1998 USA and European Union Democracy and Civil Society Award, the 1999 International League for Human Rights Award, the 2005 International Helsinki Federation Recognition Award, and the 2007 Friedrich Ebert Stiftung Human Rights Award.
-In the early 1990s, Mr. Zhovtis worked for the Independent Trade Union Center of Kazakhstan, now the Confederation of Free Trade Unions of Kazakhstan.
-He left his work to study law in 1996, and in 1999 graduated with honors from the High Law School “Adilet” in Almaty, Kazakhstan.
+He has received several honors for his work in human rights, including the 2007 Friedrich Ebert Stiftung Human Rights Award, the 2005 International Helsinki Federation Recognition Award, and many others.
+In the early 1990s, Mr. Zhovtis worked for what is now the Confederation of Free Trade Unions of Kazakhstan.
+In 1999, he graduated with honors from the High Law School “Adilet” in Almaty, Kazakhstan.
 In 2002 he was named the Best Lawyer of Kazakhstan.
-Zhovtis has published more than 150 publications on the problems of democratization and economic transformation, and on the human rights situation and rule of law in Kazakhstan, and has lectured extensively on these topics at various universities.
+Mr. Zhovtis has published more than 150 publications on the problems of democratization and economic transformation, and on the human rights situation and rule of law in Kazakhstan, and has lectured extensively on these topics at various universities.
 Mr. Zhovtis has chaired various committees, such as the Forum of Democratic Forces of Kazakhstan and the board of Directors of “Soros-Kazakhstan” Foundation.
-He has also participated in the Consultative Council on the Problems of Public Policy; the Working Group on Abolition of the Death Penalty; the OSCE Expert Panel on Freedom of Assembly; the Expert Council attached to the Commission on Human Rights under the President of Kazakhstan; the Expert Council on Free Access to Justice attached to the Ministry of Justice of the Republic of Kazakhstan; the Open Society Institute Sub-Board on Law, Human Rights, and Criminal Justice; the Kazakhstan Democracy Informational Network; the “Interlegal” Foundation; the Civil Movement “Azamat”; and the Social-Democratic Party of Kazakhstan.
+He has also participated in a range of institutions including the Consultative Council on the Problems of Public Policy; the Working Group on Abolition of the Death Penalty; the OSCE Expert Panel on Freedom of Assembly; the Expert Council attached to the Commission on Human Rights under the President of Kazakhstan; the Open Society Institute Sub-Board on Law, Human Rights, and more.

 Crude Accountability is funded by private foundations and individual donors.
 We do not accept funding from the petroleum industry.
 If you would like to receive more information about our funding, please contact us at firstname.lastname@example.org.